The Autopsy of Jane Doe

-The Autopsy of Jane Doe is a 2016 supernatural horror film directed by André Øvredal.
-It stars Emile Hirsch and Brian Cox as father-and-son coroners who experience supernatural phenomena while examining the body of an unidentified woman (played by Olwen Kelly).
-It is Øvredal's first English-language film.
+The Autopsy of Jane Doe is a 2016 supernatural horror film directed by André Øvredal, his first English-language film.
+It stars Brian Cox and Emile Hirsch as father-and-son coroners who experience supernatural phenomena while examining the body of an unidentified woman (played by Olwen Kelly).

-The film premiered at the Toronto International Film Festival on September 9, 2016, and was released on December 21, 2016, by IFC Midnight.
+The film premiered at the Toronto International Film Festival on September 9, 2016, and IFC Midnight released it on December 21, 2016.
 It grossed $6 million at the box office.
 The critical consensus at Rotten Tomatoes calls it "a smart, suggestively creepy thriller".